SuffolkLITLab/docassemble-AffidavitOfIndigency/README.md

 # docassemble.AffidavitOfIndigency

-Affidavit of Indigency AND Request of Waiver of Fees & Cost
+Mashpee Affidavit of Indigency AND Request of Waiver of Fees & Cost

 ## Author